Hands holding heart of fruits, veggies, healthy proteins over workout equipment

 What foods should you avoid before an event?

-Rule of thumb should be to keep pre-event meals low in fat.
+A good rule of thumb is to keep pre-event meals low in fat.
 Fat is much more difficult to digest and takes much longer for your body to digest.
 Fast food, hot dogs, nachos, doughnuts, candy bars, and potato chips are all very high in fat and will “stay with you” and slow you down during competition.
 Not to mention, these foods have very little nutritional value.

 Related: The Best Study Snacks for Healthy Eating in College

-Every athlete is different so always experiment with your foods and meal planning before your training or exercising and also for days of competition.
+Every athlete is different, so always experiment with your foods and meal planning before training, exercise, and competition days.
 What works for a teammate may not work for you, so while discussing meal planning with a friend can be helpful to get ideas, make sure you’re listening to your own body more than anyone else.
 Use this advice to guide you, find what works for your body, and good luck in your games!

 Like what you’re reading?